We promise it's hard and we promise it's worth it.

 It’s not a fast process, but nothing worth waiting for is, right?

 It’s time to get down to work.
 Hard.
 Work.

-When Habitat and a Partner Family join teams it’s still about 12-15 months before the family’s home is complete.
+When Habitat and homebuyer join teams, it’s still about 12-15 months before the homebuyer’s house is complete.

-AND… we ask a lot in the meantime (but, we give a lot too.
-Hey, we’re a team.).
+Just know that we ask a lot in the meantime, but we give a lot too.

-Sweat equity.
-It’s what you and your family bring to this project.
-Before we start building your new home together applicants have to agree to work up to 500 hours of “sweat equity” as participants in Habitat’s homeownership program.
-This means that the adults in the family will be working on job sites, in the Habitat ReStore, or in the Habitat office helping with mailings, etc., to fulfill this requirement.
+Sweat equity: It’s what you and your family bring to this project.
+Before we start building your new home together, applicants have to agree to work up to 500 hours of “sweat equity” as participants in Habitat’s homeownership program.
+This means that the adults in the partnership will be working on job sites, in the Habitat ReStore or in the Habitat office helping with mailings, etc., to fulfill the sweat equity requirement.

-Families are also required to attend at least 12 classes and hands-on workshops to prepare them for home ownership.
-Family members living outside the home, and even friends or co-workers, can help the partner family with some of these hours (up to 20% of the total), but the responsibility for completing the sweat equity is largely on the adult applicants themselves.
-Once construction begins on the family’s home, the bulk of the family’s sweat hours will be directed toward the completion of their Habitat home.
+Homebuyers are also required to attend at least 12 classes and hands-on workshops to prepare them for home ownership.
+Family members living outside the home, family, friends and co-workers, can help the partner family with some of these hours (up to 20% of the total).
+However, the responsibility for completing the sweat equity is largely on the adult applicants themselves.
+Once construction begins on the homebuyer’s house, the bulk of the homeowner’s sweat hours will be directed toward the completion of their Habitat house.